Snoring and Sleep Apnoea

 Sleep apnoea is a serious condition and must be diagnosed by a sleep specialist to rule out any other conditions.
 This diagnosis generally involves an overnight sleep study known as a polysomnogram.
 This test charts brain waves, heart-beat, breathing and limb movement during sleep.

-Oral appliances treat sleep apnoea by addressing the physical issues that are preventing adequate airflow.
+Although the gold standard for treating Sleep Apnoea is a CPAP machine, for those who are not compliant, Oral appliances help in management by addressing the physical issues that are preventing adequate airflow.

 An oral appliance can: